tombensve/APS/APSRuntime/docs/src/APSRuntime.md

 The _aps-platfrom-booter-1.0.0.jar_ will put all jars in _--dependenciesDir_ on the classpath and all jars in _--bundlesDir_ will also be added to classpath and then deployed as described above.
 That is the difference between the 2 directories.
 Theoretically all jars can be put in the bundle dir, it will just be slightly slower due to scanning all jars for annotations which will only exist in bundle type jars.

-APSActivator is fully documented elsewhere in the full documentation.
+APSActivator is documented elsewhere in the full documentation.

 ## (Un)supported OSGi APIs